LLMs are Biased Evaluators But Not Biased for Retrieval Augmented Generation: Methodology

-Conversely, for experiments focused on self-preference, where the answers in $p_1$ and $p_2$ are identical, we adopt an explicit instruction method.
-In these cases, we directly prompt the LLM to indicate which passage it referenced when generating its response.
-This dual approach enables us to systematically evaluate LLM preferences across various experimental conditions.
-An illustrative example of this process is provided in the bottom-right part of Figure \ref{fig:overview}, demonstrating the implicit methods of assessing LLM passage preferences.
+Conversely, for experiments focused on self-preference, where the answers in $p_1$ and $p_2$ are identical, LLMs arwe explicitly prompt ed the LLMs to indicate the index of which passage it referenced when generating its response.
+The problem is defined as follows:

+An illustrative example is provided in the bottom-right part of Figure \ref{fig:overview}, demonstrating the implicit methods of assessing LLM passage preferences.